 Trump could be hit with Georgia election charges next week

-Mr Trump could not pardon himself to end the case that could be brought against him by a Georgia grand jury
+Fulton County District Attorney Fani Willis is reportedly expected to ask grand jurors for at least 12 indictments

-A grand jury in Fulton County, Georgia could be asked to return a fourth set of criminal charges against former president Donald Trump as soon as next week, according to multiple reports.
+A grand jury in Fulton County, Georgia could be asked to return a fourth set of criminal charges against former president Donald Trump and a large number of his associates as soon as next week, according to multiple reports.

 For the last two and a half years, Fulton County District Attorney Fani Willis has been pursuing a wide-ranging probe into alleged efforts by Mr Trump and numerous Republican allies to unlawfully overturn Georgia’s 2020 presidential election results after the then-president became the first Republican in decades not to carry the Peach State’s electoral votes.